This checklist describes the purpose, benefits, key enablers, and use cases of the top five key elements of the DevSecOps pipeline. Get started now.

 Configure and automate the deployment of the latest ‘good’ build to the staging environment.
 Then, alert the development teams of the critical and high risk issues.
 And finally, gather metrics from these activities.

-If all of the previous steps have been completed successfully, and the application is ready for deployment, deploy-time checks involve additional pre- and post-deployment security checks finish out the DevSecOps pipeline.
+If all of the previous steps have been completed successfully, and the application is ready for deployment, deploy-time checks involving additional pre- and post-deployment security checks finish out the DevSecOps pipeline.

 Purpose.
 Testing post-deployment provides an ongoing level of assurance that changes to the production environment haven’t introduced security issues.
 A good strategy is to implement a process that periodically triggers security testing.